elangovans/stock-analyzer/README.md

 ### 4. View reports

-Reports are written to the `output/` folder:
+Reports are written to the `output/` folder with the input filename and a timestamp:
-- `output/report.json` — structured data for programmatic use
+- `output/portfolio_20260620_112452.json` — structured data for programmatic use
-- `output/report.html` — visual table, open in any browser
+- `output/portfolio_20260620_112452.html` — visual dashboard, open in any browser

 ---